rocjs/roc-package-web-app-react/GUIDE.md

 It is a perfect match for writing fully-featured server-rendered web applications that use `React` components and `Redux` to handle your flow of data.
 It does not compromise on features or flexibility.
 Plugins are available for all important features like styling pipelines and automated testing.

 The guide covers all the basic elements that you need in order to be productive with `web-app-react`.
-We assume you already know ES2015+, Node.js and have some web development using React and Redux.
+We assume you already know ES2015+, Node.js and have some web development experience using React and Redux.

 ## The underlying technology: